• Skip to main content

 The electric pressure cooker also cuts the time it takes to cook dry beans significantly and there is no need to soak the beans ahead of time.

-Yes, they are!
-There is a bit of oil in them, but overall the fat content is going to be much lower than store bought or restaurant refried beans.
+Not only are they more delicious, but making refried beans from scratch is going to be better for you than store bought or restaurant refried beans.
 This refried beans recipe starts with dry pinto beans and everything else is whole ingredients and good for you herbs and seasonings.

 Making this homemade refried bean recipe also means that you are in charge of the sodium content, if that is a concern.